RashikShahjahan/analytics-provider/README.md

-# React Analytics Provider for Go Backend
+# Analytics Provider

-This React Analytics Provider is specifically designed to work with the accompanying Go analytics server.
+A React analytics provider for tracking events and page views.

 ## Features